Reading Time 7 min 44 sec

 Hence, choosing to teach at a charter wasn’t a difficult choice, but rather a logical one based on personal lived experiences.

-While growing up, I had quite a unique experience attending public schools.
-I must admit, I was a military brat that thoroughly enjoyed bragging to my cousins and friends about how my parents and I lived in all four time zones in the land locked portion of the United States.
+While growing up, I had quite a unique experience in attending public schools.
+I must admit, I was a military brat that thoroughly enjoyed bragging to my cousins and friends about how my parents and I lived in all four time zones in the land-locked portion of the United States.
 Not to mention, I took pride in how I attended 17 different (public) schools before graduating.
 Overall, growing up with a father in the military was the best thing that could have happened to me.
 I witnessed how students lived all across the country, not knowing that someday my cross-country experiences would become the impetus to my passion for education reform.

 My most memorable experience and racial waking occurring when my family relocated me out of a D.C.
 Public School, Alice Deal Jr. High, and into the Fairfax County School District (F.C.S.D.)

 It felt like I was going from District 12 to the Capital in the fictional book The Hunger Games.

 When I attended F.C.S.D., it was one of the wealthiest and academically top-performing school districts in the entire nation.
 The school was technologically well equipped and offered Advanced Placement and International Baccalaureate classes as well as luxury sports like gymnastics, golf, diving, and lacrosse.
 I joined the gymnastics team.

 I had gone, from torn-coverless books and warm-humid classrooms to well-lit central air-conditioned rooms where textbooks sat so new, you could literally smell the plastic wrapping on them.

 Simply put, it was next to heaven in comparison to the school I had come from.
 It was like the promised land every parent dreamed of their child attending.

 When in retrospect, it was a cultural shock to the highest degree on daily biases coupled with the trauma I would internalize and harbor for years.